 - Loan origination fees – Upfront fees that a lender charges when processing your application and preparing the loan; because a reverse mortgage loan is technically a loan, many applicants are often responsible for these fees.

 - Closing costs – Fees related to the transfer of property from one owner to the next; these are common if you plan to sell your home later on to repay the reverse mortgage loan.

 - Monthly servicing fees – A lender may charge a monthly fee to handle your loan.

 These fees can often be rolled into the balance of your loan, but you should be aware that they exist.
-It is also important to understand that a reverse mortgage collects interest over time, meaning you will have to pay back more than you originally were awarded.
-Most reverse mortgages have variable interest rates instead of flat rates, which means the amount of interest you pay can change over time.
+It is also important to understand that a reverse mortgage loan collects interest over time, meaning you will have to pay back more than you originally were awarded.
+Most reverse mortgage loans have variable interest rates instead of flat rates, which means the amount of interest you pay can change over time.

 And a final reverse mortgage loan con that should not be overlooked: reverse mortgage loans use up the equity in your home, meaning that you will have fewer assets at your disposal.
 While this isn’t a big deal for some individuals, it impacts any inheritance you plan to pass on to heirs.